Postcatlab/postcat-extensions/packages/feature/import/eolink/README.md

 # Import Eolink
-> The client version needs to be >= 1.6.0 to use this plugin

 ## usage

 Go to the overview page of the main interface, you can see the export function, click this area to open the corresponding pop-up window, and you can see the keywords of the installed export plug-ins.
 If it is not installed, it will not be displayed.